f you use Excel to model businesses, business processes, or

 ETI depreciates this equipment uniformly over a period of three years after the equipment is acquired, and pays for all computer purchases in cash.
 You've been asked to deliver figures that show both cumulatively and for each quarter in the next three years:

-Show all results in units of 1000s of dollars.
+Show all results in units of thousands of dollars.

 Create a range on your worksheet that holds the data for the hire stream analysis.
 Directly below that, create a range for the equipment cost analysis.
 Name these arrays HireStreamAnalysis and EqptCostAnalysis, respectively.
 The top row of HireStreamAnalysis should contain the data for Sales Reps; the bottom row should contain the data for Engineers.
-AnswerA should be a compound range consisting of a 2x1 range and a 2x12 range.
+Your result should be a single 2x1 range.

-Compute the total cumulative cash required, in thousands, in each quarter to support the hiring streams.
+Compute the total cumulative cash required, in thousands of dollars (k$), in each quarter, required to support the hiring streams.
 Your result should be a single 1x12 range.

-Compute the total cumulative depreciation expense, in thousands, in each quarter.
+Compute the total cumulative depreciation expense, in thousands of dollars (k$), in each quarter.
 Your result should be a single 1x12 range.

-Compute the cumulative net increase in assets, in thousands, in each quarter resulting from these purchases, after accounting for depreciation.
+Compute the cumulative net increase in assets, in thousands of dollars (k$), in each quarter resulting from these purchases, after accounting for depreciation.
 Your result should be a single 1x12 range.

 This problem deals with the same situation as Problem 8.1, with the following changes.
-For every ninth Sales Rep you add, you must purchase one printer valued at $1.1K, and for every fifth additional engineer, you must purchase one additional file server valued at $5.2k.
+For every ninth Sales Rep you add, you must purchase one printer valued at $1.1k (thousands of dollars), and for every fifth additional engineer, you must purchase one additional file server valued at $5.2k (thousands of dollars).

-Compute the cumulative depreciation expense in each quarter.
+Compute the cumulative depreciation expense in thousands of dollars in each quarter.
 Your result should be a single 1x12 range.

-Compute the cumulative net increase in assets in each quarter resulting from these purchases, after accounting for depreciation.
+Compute the cumulative net increase in assets in thousands of dollars in each quarter resulting from these purchases, after accounting for depreciation.
 Your result should be a single 1x12 range.